maphew/apt/docs/source/index.rst

 Welcome to Apt's documentation!
 ===============================

 What does apt do?
-In essence:

-Install applications from `Osgeo4W`_
+In essence, install applications from `Osgeo4W`_ :

     - Download a package from the mirror,
     - unpack it under OSGEO4W_ROOT,